Addechander/GlacierVelocity/README.md

 # GlacierVelocity

-Graph for the Graph Builder in Sentinel Application Platform (SNAP) to produce and visualize glacier velocity.
+Graph for the Graph Builder in Sentinel Application Platform (SNAP) using data from Copernicus Open Access Hub to produce and visualize glacier velocity.